 How Website Content Can Negatively Affect Organic SEO

-Well, true – the site may get lots of attention, but more likely than not, it will be for its horrible design and lackluster user-friendliness – neither of which will do their search engine rankings any favors.
+Well, true – the site may get lots of attention, but more likely than not, it will be for its horrible design and lacklustre user-friendliness – neither of which will do their search engine rankings any favours.
 In fact, this could prove detrimental for their digital marketing campaigns.